yxuansu/SimCTG/SimCTGEncDec/README.md

 pip install simctg --upgrade
 ```

-The source code of the simctg package are provided [[here]](https://github.com/yxuansu/SimCTG/tree/main/simctg).
+The source code and the detailed tutorial of the simctg package are provided [[here]](https://github.com/yxuansu/SimCTG/tree/main/simctg).

 <span id='new_t5_init'/>